purvanshi/isolvemath/README.md

   The only problem with using WolframAlpha as a natural language parser (rather than a computational engine) is the maximum *complexity* of the word problems that the site can handle, which is depressingly low.

-- `Euclid <http://euclid.allenai.org/>`_: Euclid is one of the products of the Allen Institute of Artificial Intelligence (AI2), which was established by Microsoft co-founder Paul Allen in 2013 to further AI.
-It aims to solve SAT-style Math questions. (for example, "What is x, if x plus three is 10?").
+- `Euclid <http://euclid.allenai.org/>`_: Euclid is one of the products of the Allen Institute of Artificial Intelligence (AI2),  It aims to solve SAT-style Math questions. (for example, "What is x, if x plus three is 10?"

-  The thing that drags Euclid down is the sheer *perfection* expected from the user - sentences with small amounts of redundancy or ambiguity are instantly rejected.
-Sentences which have information that is not directly handed over to the user are also rejected.

-  For example, consider the question "Each pencil costs $9.00.
-How much do 4 pencils cost?".
-Euclid is not able to parse such short questions, since it is cannot extract the unknown quantity (which is the cost) and a fact (which is the number of pencils) from the same sentence.
-Euclid expects the question to have been something like this "Each pencil costs $9.
-4 pencils were brought.
-What is the total cost?"

-- Online material - This is a double-edged sword.
-On one hand, you have seemingly *humongous* amounts of information, so large that you cannot even begin to comprehend it.
-On the other hand, the sheer information available at your fingertips is daunting - you don't know where to start or end, you don't know which site to trust (web security is a real concern), and the content is often hidden behind paywalls.